nikita-kazakov/nikita-kazakov.github.io/_posts/2022-03-19-build-engineering-relationships.md

 I got zero results.

-I got my next petroleum engineering job through a university friend who was a CTO at the company.
-He randomly called me one evening.
-After a few interviews that were mostly formalities, and I was in.
+I landed my next petroleum engineering job through a university friend who was a CTO at the company.
+He randomly called me one evening and after a few interviews that were mostly formalities, I was in.

 I asked him why'd he decide to call me?
-He said I took a class with his girlfriend and I helped her out in the class.
-We were also in the same graduate program while working on our advanced degrees.
+He said I took a class with his girlfriend and I helped her out.
+He and I were also in the same graduate program while working on our graduate degrees.

-There's another lesson in life: be kind to others.
+Be kind to others.
 You don't know how that kindness will be returned.

 The longer I'm in my career the more I realize *who you know* is more important than *what you know*.
-In industries like oil and gas, it matters much more than in software development.
+In industries like oil and gas, it matters much more than others.

 I spent days applying to jobs after my first layoff.
-Knowing somebody bypassed all of that.
+Knowing _someone_ bypassed all of that.

-A mistake I see people make is prioritizing the ambitions of their company to the detriment of their relationships with co-workers.
+A mistake I see people make is to prioritize the ambitions of a company to the detriment of their relationships with co-workers.

 A company is limited in scope to itself.
 One day you'll quit or be let go.
 Have you heard of a company that helps their former employees find work in the same industry?
 I haven't either.
 It doesn't exist.
 A previous co-worker, on the other hand, might help you.

 While you build connections with co-workers and they eventually leave to work for another company, your network grows wider.

 {% include image_center_caption.html
-caption = "Your network grows bigger through the connections you build." image = "/assets/images/2022/network_people_image.png"
+caption = "Your network grows wider through the connections you build." image = "/assets/images/2022/network_people_image.png"
 %}

-The conversation below can become reality.
+The conversation below becomes reality.

-**You**: I want to apply for company X.
+**You**: I want to apply to company X.
 **Friend**: I got a buddy that works there, let me reach out to him.

 Building connections makes you less exposed to the pains of being fired or laid off.